Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 Look at the very bottom of the output for info about the error.
 ![errors](https://user-images.githubusercontent.com/8118351/70454753-e196c500-1aa2-11ea-92ab-76a3621f3a66.png)

+## No errors?
+What now?
+Check back periodically to see if the Cardano Foundation has approved your pull request.

+### Errors?
+Want to change something?
+Keep reading...

-## How to properly edit your Cardano Foundation submisson
+## How to edit your Cardano Foundation submisson
-(if the pull request has not been merged)

 ```
+# If you want to make a change AFTER your pull request has been merged, leave a
+# comment on the pull request, asking to make a change.
+Be sure to confirm that the
+# correct procedure is to open a new pull request, (possibly on a different branch name).

+# If you want to make a change BEFORE your pull request has been merged:

 git checkout master
 git pull origin master
 git branch -D submission